wizonesolutions/vagrant-parallels-tools/Readme.md

 The VirtualBox GuestAdditions Installer will try to load the newly build kernel module.
 However the installer my fail to do, just as it is happening when updating GuestAdditions from version 4.1 to 4.2.

-Hency, vbguest will check for a loaded kernel module after the installation has finished and reboots the box, if it could not find one.
+Hency, vagrant-parallels-tools will check for a loaded kernel module after the installation has finished and reboots the box, if it could not find one.

 ## Advanced Usage